Idaho wine: Grape production

 In 1999, the Idaho Department of Agriculture reported a total of twenty-three farms producing wine grapes.
 The farms reported a total of 656 acre in production, which represented 7% of the state total area for fruit production.
 By the 2006 report, a total of forty-nine farms were included in the census.
 These operations reported a total of 1214 acre in production with 843,052 vines of bearing age.
 This represents a growth of 85.8% over the 1999 survey.
 Canyon County vineyards contain 81% of the state's total inventory of grape vines.
 As of 2017, The Idaho Wine Commission reports on about 1300 acres of grapes planted with expansions planned in each of the existing AVAs.

-Industry values
+Wine Industry

-2013
+According to the Idaho Wine Commission, the Gem State is one of the fastest-growing wine regions in the United States.
+In 2013, Idaho's wine industry had a $169.3 million impact, up from $73 million just five years before.

-In 2013, Idaho's Wine Industry had a $169.3 million impact, up from $73 million just five years before in 2008.
+There were 40 wineries in Idaho in 2011, and by 2022 that number increased 75%.
+There are over 70 wineries in Idaho, with the largest and oldest winery being Snake River Valley's St Chapelle, founded 1975, in Caldwell.
+The state's economy was boosted $210 million by its wine industry in 2022, and as Idaho keeps growing, so will that number.
+Vineyards with elevations up to 3000 ft have an extended growing season, similar to Argentina's Uco Valley, home to some of the "world's best" Malbecs.
+Riesling and Malbec, both are perfectly suited for southern Idaho’s hilly terrain.
+Rhône varieties such as Syrah, Viognier, Petite Sirah and Grenache-Syrah-Mourvèdre blends also are wines to notice, as well as Petit Verdot and Tempranillo are keys to Idaho viticulture's success.

-Wineries and AVAs
+Wineries and Viticultural Areas

-The majority of the state's wineries are located in the Snake River valley west of Boise.
-Currently there are 52 wineries in Idaho.
+The majority of the state's wineries are located in the Snake River Valley west of Boise.
+Currently there over 70 wineries in Idaho.